Attorney Steve® Copyright Basics – Violation of Copyright Management Information (CMI) – DMCA 17 U.S.C. 1202(b)1-3.

 In this case CoreLogic runs a real estate multiple listing service (MLS), one of those being Tempo.
 The Plaintiffs were aerial photographers Robert Stevens and Steven Vandel and in the trial court case, their company Affordable Aerial Photographs.
 Their business involves taking photos of property for real estate agents and to LICENSE (not SELL – the company retains the copyright ownership).
 The real estate agents then (when they get a new real estate listing) typically use one or more photos to market the property on the Defendant's MLS service.
 The MLS is basically software code that takes the photos, and reduces them down to thumbnails.
 In this process, some or all of the Metadata from the photo (information about the photo – see below) was stripped which Plaintiff took issue with and asserted a DMCA 1202(b)1-3 violation.

 The Defendant claimed no intent to infringement anyone's copyright or to help induce others to infringe the photo and originally argued fair use defense.
-Later, the Defendant filed motion for summary judgement and the court granted the motion dismissing the case.
-Basically, the court held that Plaintiff's could not prove, or at least did not prove the “mental state” requirement under Section 1202.
+Later, the Defendant filed a motion for summary judgment and the court granted the motion dismissing the case.
+Basically, the court held that plaintiffs could not prove, or at least did not prove the “mental state” requirement under Section 1202.

 Section 1202 of the DMCA copyright law

 Here is what 17 U.S.C.
 1202 says:

 17 U.S. Code § 1202 – Integrity of copyright management information (a) False Copyright Management Information.